krombopulos-eddie/ansible_desktop/README.md

 # ansible_desktop
-Ansible config for desktops and laptops
+Ansible playbook for desktop and laptop provisioning.
-Used for Ansible Desktop